insify/cypress-test/README.md

         - UX design
         - IT consultancy

-- if no activity is selected and you want to continue, show error message: “No activity can lead to health problems“
+- if no activity is selected, show error message: “No activity can lead to health problems“

 ### Inventory step

 - On the inventory step you’ll fill in how much your stuff is worth.
 If it exceeds 10.000.000 euros, show the error message: “Whoah, calm down Scrooge McDuck”
 - if it’s less than 1000, show the error: “You need to have more stuff to run your business”
+- Negative numbers are not allowed.
 - Otherwise, you can continue to step 3

  ### Last step: High care or Checkout